Spiky-73/BetterInventory/Readme.md

 - `Fast Extractinator`: Much Faster Extractination
 - `Extra Item Right Click`: Item that can be right clicked in the inventory can be right clicked when held
 - `Builder Accessories`: Toggle builder accessories with a keybind
-- `Favorite Quick Buff`: Quick buff favorite potions only
+- `Favorited Quick Buff`: Quick buff using favorited potions only

 ### Crafting
 - `Fixed UI`: Fixes inconsistencies with the crafting UI, such as the scrolling and material display